emmajanedrews/base-template/_posts/2017-10-25-an-important-reminder-in-light-of-breast-cancer-awareness-month.md

 {% include youtube.html %}

 Today’s message regarding Breast Cancer Awareness Month is for all you ladies out there who, like me, don’t schedule annual mammograms.
-I would encourage you to change that habit starting now.&nbsp;
+I would encourage you to change that habit starting now.

 Recently, I went in for my first mammogram ever.
 I hadn’t done any previously because, among other reasons, cancer doesn’t run in my family.
 By my own logic, I thought I didn’t need one.
 But I was wrong.
 Cancer was detected, but we’re in the process of getting that knocked out right now.

-So, **whether you’re in the habit or not, get your mammogram scheduled.** If there is a problem, you can get it out of the way as fast as possible.&nbsp;
+So, **whether you’re in the habit or not, get your mammogram scheduled.** If there is a problem, you can get it out of the way as fast as possible.

 {% include pullquote.html %}